chocoteam/choco-solver/paper/paper.md

 ## Modeling

-`Choco-solver` comes with the commonly used types of variables: integer variables (with either bounded or enumerated domain), Boolean variables, set variables [@gervet_1997] graph variables [@dooms_2005;@fages_2015] and real variables.
+`Choco-solver` comes with the commonly used types of variables: integer variables,
+Boolean variables, set variables [@gervet_1997] graph variables [@dooms_2005;@fages_2015] and real variables.
 Views [@DBLP:conf/cp/SchulteT05;@DBLP:journals/constraints/Justeau-Allaire22]
 but also arithmetical, relational and logical expressions are supported.

-Up to 100 constraints --and more than 150 propagators-- are provided : from classic ones, such as arithmetical constraints, to  must-have global constraints, such as *AllDifferent* [@10.5555/199288.178024] or *Cumulative* [@aggoun:hal-00442821], and include less common even though useful ones, such as  *Tree* [@DBLP:conf/cpaior/BeldiceanuFL05] or *StableKeySort* [@beldiceanu:hal-01186680].
+Up to 100 constraints are provided : from classic ones, such as arithmetical constraints, to  must-have global constraints, such as *AllDifferent* [@10.5555/199288.178024] or *Cumulative* [@aggoun:hal-00442821], and include less common even though useful ones, such as  *Tree* [@DBLP:conf/cpaior/BeldiceanuFL05] or *StableKeySort* [@beldiceanu:hal-01186680].
-In many cases, the Choco-Solver API provides various options in addition to the default signature - corresponding to a robust implementation – of a constraint.
+In many cases, the `Choco-solver` API provides various options in addition to the default signature - corresponding to a robust implementation – of a constraint.
 This allows the user to experiment alternative approaches and tune the model to its instance.
 The user may also pick some existing propagators to compose a new constraint or